dankuck/vue-easeljs/README.custom-filters.md

 This method should make changes to the data in `ctx` and write them to `targetCtx` if present, or else back to `ctx`.

+This method must return `true` if it succeeded.

 ### adjustImageData

 | Parameter |                                                                                                                                                     |